-Gridopolis is a new kind of start-up.
+Gridopolis is a different kind of game company.

-The original, simple idea to make a game in 3D has evolved into a robust eco-system of new games and game-playing methods.
+The original, simple idea to make a 3D strategy game has evolved into a robust eco-system of new games and game-playing methods.

-The game you see today is thanks to a two-year effort of design, development, and continuous user testing.
+The game you see today is thanks to a three-year effort of design, development, and continuous user testing.
 That effort is still ongoing and will continue.